MichalReznak/quep/README.md

 # TODOs:
 * TODO run on real hardware
 * TODO use thermal relaxation example to create a better noisy simulator
+* TODO extend supported gates with custom defined and their inverse